blocky/parlor/README.md

 ### Suites

 Currently, testify Suite does not provide an easy mechanism for setup and teardown for subtests.
-There has be some [discussion](https://github.com/stretchr/testify/issues/1031), however, the community decided that the semantics of nested subtests is not general enough for the library.
+There has been some [discussion](https://github.com/stretchr/testify/issues/1031), however, the community decided that the semantics of nested subtests is not general enough for the library.